Indexing Sway Farm on the Fuel Network

 logId: "169340015036328252"

 In the tutorial, we don't need to adjust it in any way.
-But later you can modify the file add more events for indexing.
+But later you can modify the file and add more events for indexing.

 - name: SellItem